shaan-kohli-ahead/PowerApps-Samples/cds/orgsvc/C#/MergeTwoRecords/README.md

-# Sample: Import files as web resources
+# Sample: Merge two record

-This sample shows how to import files as web resources.
+This sample shows how to merge two record.

 ## How to run this sample